mspmohle/energy-climate-impact-analytics/README.md

 All rights reserved.
-Unauthorized copying, modification, or distribution of this repository or its contents, via any medium, is strictly prohibited without express written permission Maintained for professional demonstration within the WGU Data Science capstone and AES Analytics series.
+Unauthorized copying, modification, or distribution of this repository or its contents, via any medium, is strictly prohibited without express written permission Maintained for professional demonstration AES Analytics series.